d12frosted/elpa-mirror/gnu/denote-readme.txt

         Return existing Denote identifier in `STRING', else nil.

   Function `denote-retrieve-filename-identifier'
         Extract identifier from `FILE' name.
-To return an existing identifier or create a new one, refer to the `denote-retrieve-or-create-file-identifier' function.
+To create a new one, refer to the `denote-create-unique-file-identifier' function.

   Function `denote-retrieve-filename-signature'
         Extract signature from `FILE' name, if present, else return nil.

-  Function `denote-retrieve-or-create-file-identifier'
+  Function `denote-create-unique-file-identifier'
-        Return `FILE' identifier, generating one if appropriate.
+        Create a new unique `FILE' identifier.
+Test that the identifier is unique among `USED-IDS'.
 The conditions are as follows:

-        • If `FILE' has an identifier, return it.

-        • If `FILE' does not have an identifier and optional `DATE' is non-nil, invoke `denote-prompt-for-date-return-id'.
+        • If `DATE' is non-nil, invoke `denote-prompt-for-date-return-id'.

-        • If `FILE' does not have an identifier and DATE is nil, use the file attributes to determine the last modified date and format it as an identifier.
+        • If `DATE' is nil, use the file attributes to determine the last modified date and format it as an identifier.

         • As a fallback, derive an identifier from the current time.

-        With optional `FILES' as a list of file names, test that the identifier is unique among them.

-        With optional `FILES' as non-nil, test that the identifier is unique among all files and buffers in variable `denote-directory'.
+        With optional `USED-IDS' as nil, test that the identifier is unique among all files and buffers in variable `denote-directory'.